01/27/10 9:00 PM EST

 Standing 6-foot-4 and weighing approximately 220 pounds, Heyward remains the physically imposing figure that he was when he was terrorizing high-school pitchers from the Atlanta area.

-When MLB.com announced its seventh annual list of viagra china the game's top 50 prospects on Wednesday night, Heyward was recognized as No. 1.
+When MLB.com announced its seventh annual list of the game's top 50 prospects on Wednesday night, Heyward was recognized as No. 1.
 This marked the first time that MLB.com has bestowed this honor on a player from the Braves' system.

 The only other Braves player recognized on this year's list was Julio Teheran, a 19-year-old right-handed pitcher who was tabbed as the game's 34th-best prospect.